PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/programming/05-numbers/+page.md

 ## That's it!
-Good work, now you know the basics about how to use numbers in Bagawork! 🥳 It's not that hard, is it?
+Good work, now you know the basics about how to use numbers in BagaWork! 🥳 It's not that hard, is it?
 In next tutorial, you'll see more useful examples of how we can use numbers.